gfuchedzhy/glcxx/README.md

 ```

 So, here's typical task, you want new uniform for your program.
 What do you do?
-You add it to program definition, so that glcxx knows about it.
+You add it to program declaration, so that glcxx knows about it.
 You use it in
-shader itself, no need to define it there.
-You set it before draw using
+shader itself, no need to declare it there.
+You set it before draw call using
-appropriate set function that is already created for you.
+appropriate set function that is already created and tagged with uniform name
+for you by glcxx.
 That's it!

 Let's now add different color for each vertex.
 ```c++